-A group of models, protesting in favour of the plus size models, outside the venue of London Fashion Week, remained the centre of attraction.
+A group of models, protesting in favor of the plus size models, outside the venue of London Fashion Week, remained the center of attraction.
 25 years old model Hayley Hasselhoff who is an advocate of plus size model industry led the protest along with models who wore the lingerie.
-Simply be, fashion retailer for plus-size customers, also collaborated the protests.
+Simply be, the fashion retailer for plus-size customers also collaborated the protests.
 The participants held the placards that read, “Curves shouldn’t mean compromise”, “Love your curves”, “LFW- Where are the curves”.
-The purpose of such protest is to make the fashion industry more inclusive all the beauty types.
+The purpose of such protest is to make the fashion industry more inclusive of all the beauty types.

-On international level, fashionistas are realizing the significance of targeting a diverse audience.
-Recent example is the Victoria’s Secret Fashion show in China, where Ashley Graham represented the plus size models.
+On the international level, fashionistas are realizing the significance of targeting a diverse audience.
+The recent example is Victoria’s Secret Fashion show in China, where Ashley Graham represented the plus size models.

 Sustainability Drive by Vin and Omi